 Although the learning technologies team has existed at Aston for quite some time, it has always been a small team of 2-3 people with a narrow focus.
 Early last year the team moved back to CLIPP and since then a concerted effort has been made to put down roots and grow the team, so we can fully support the development of learning technologies across the whole institution.

 We are very pleased to announce that we now have six learning technologists to staff the new look Technology-Enhanced Learning Team.
-A big welcome to Lucy and Eleni who will be supporting LSS and EAS respectively.
 I thought we might take this opportunity to introduce the team and tell you a little about what we can do for you.

 What we do

 We will provide a specialist service focused on enhancing teaching practices and enriching student learning.
 The team comprise a group of expert Learning Technologists who work in partnership with Schools and Central Services to offer advice and support in the effective use of technologies in teaching, learning and assessment.

 We offer a variety of services including professional development workshops, online resources explaining how learning technologies can be used to achieve particular teaching and learning goals, and collaborative approaches working with staff and students to develop digital capabilities.

 We support the effective use of a range of learning technologies: